MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

 1. In the popup dialog that appears, perform the following actions:
     - In the **HTTP method** list, select **GET**.
 1. Select **Run** to test the function.
-1. Observe the results of the test run. the JSON content should now include:
+1. Observe the results of the test run.
+The JSON content should now include:

     ```json
     {